 Don't know how to squat?
 Learn the ways of the glute-force here for quick leg gains and a toned butt.
 There is no way around it if you wish to get fit.
 Squats can help you doctor this issue by being the awesome compound exercise it is.

-The squat is a brilliant compound exercise that really works the biggest muscle in your body, the gluteus maximus (aka glutes, bum, ass, bot-bot, derriere and some ruder ones).
+The squat is one of the best glute exercises that really works the biggest muscle in your body, the gluteus maximus (aka glutes, bum, ass, bot-bot, derriere and some ruder ones).
 However, weighted back squats also strengthen your quads and hamstrings (thighs), calves, core, lats and even your upper back.

 'Skipping leg day' may be a running joke in fitness circles, but really, there's little that looks more ridiculous than a muscular upper body combined with two toothpicks for legs and a flat bum – unless, of course, you want to resemble a pigeon.

 There really is no reason not to love squats, so long as you know how to do them right.
 If you don't, on your first day at the gym, some smart fella will tell you so.
 A weighted back squat is such a good exercise that we included it among the Big 5, five compound exercises that can give you a full-body workout – and big gains in no time.

 Needless to say, you have to be extremely careful when working with heavier weights.
 If you decide to do barbell back squats, you will not only need to be able to re-rack the barbell between sets, your muscles also need to be ready to push that much weight in the first place.